ggarcia453/Videogame/README.md

 To reproduce this work wou will need the following:
 1. C++ Compiler (This project uses GCC)
 2. [SFML Dev libraries installed ](https://www.sfml-dev.org/index.php)

-Then you can folllow the steps as below using unix Make Files
+3. Gtest (To run the tests in the test directory ) Then you can folllow the steps as below using unix Make Files
 ```bash
 git clone https://github.com/ggarcia453/Videogame